 Panniers Pool – the off-the-beaten-track one

-This waterfall is a bit tricky to get to, but well worth the effort.
+This waterfall is a bit tricky to get to but is well worth the effort.
 You’ll have to tackle some rough trails and some boggy patches before arriving at Panniers Pool, situated close to the point where the counties of Cheshire, Staffordshire and Derbyshire meet.
-Under the stone bridge, the water flows down a gentle step before joining a stream; it’s said that horses used to drink from this pool when they passed by.
+Under the stone bridge, the water flows down a gentle step before joining a stream; if wild swimming is your thing, why not take a dip?

 Good to know